jermspeaks/jermspeaks.github.io/_posts/letters/2017-07-03-strangers-1-simon-gonedeck.md

 I'm also hoping to hone my interviewing skills.
 At the very least, I love stories and I want strangers to tell me theirs.
 Quite contrary to the popular advise not to talk to strangers.

+### Inspiration

+The project is a mix of two projects.
+The first is Megan Gilbert's blog, "52 Cups of Tea".
+In that blog, she interviews a person a week over tea or coffee in preparation for getting prepared for finding a job in the real world outside of college.

+The second is Kio Stark's newsletter and book talking to strangers.
+In the series, Kio recounts stories she has with starngers in NYC.
+She keeps reminding me I want to talk with random people and share worldviews.

+For the old readers, thanks for your patience.
+I know it's months between the last newsletter, and I'm really happy to share the next few weeks with you.
+And to the new readers, I hope you'll love what you're about to read.

 ## Simon Gonedeck